What Curriculum does your school follow?

 In November, the places are offered in the line order for the coming academic year.
 The only exception we can give, is if you have more childrens at school, so-called sibling preference.
 IES Krokslätt emails the admission notices to those children who may start the next academic year.

 Does it cost anything to attend your school?

 No, it does not cost anything to attend our schools.
-There are no tuition fees.
-Funding comes from the “skolpeng” or school subsidy, allocated to schools that are approved by “Skolverket” the Swedish National Agency for Education.
+There are no tuition fees, the schools are tax-financed by the “skolpeng”.

 Do you test your students prior to admission?

 No testing is permitted as part of the admission process.